marklchaves/cme-dev-style-guide/_docs/content-writing/08-writing-technical-content.html.md

 #### Provide context through embedded screenshots, videos, and GIFs

-Screenshots, videos, and GIFs may not be necessary for every article or process, but can be helpful to orient new users.
+Screenshots, videos, and GIFs may not be necessary for every article or process, but can be helpful to orient new customers.
 Crop screenshots tightly around the action to focus attention.

 ### Formatting technical content